mrrahulkrr/Import-and-Export-Multiple-Values-using-ES6-Module-Syntax/README.md

 # Import and Export Multiple Values using ES6 Module Syntax

-Create two files `exportMultipleValues.mjs`, `importMultipleValues.mjs` parallel to `README.md` file.
+Created two files `exportMultipleValues.mjs`, `importMultipleValues.mjs` parallel to `README.md` file.

-Write an array, object and a function that in the file `exportMultipleValues.mjs` and export them using the named export syntax.
+Written an array, object and a function that in the file `exportMultipleValues.mjs` and exported them using the named export syntax.

-Import the values in the `importMultipleValues.mjs` file.
+Imported the values in the `importMultipleValues.mjs` file.

-<b>Use ES6 module syntax</b>.
+<b>Used ES6 module syntax</b>.

 The variable names and values are given in the below table,